Google Gemini Explained: Overview of Gemini AI Models

 • Gemini 2.0 Flash Lite

-2.0 Flash Thinking is a reasoning model optimized for speed that shows the model's thought process to provide more accurate answers.
+• 2.0 Flash Thinking Is a Reasoning Model Optimized for Speed That Shows the Model's Thought Process to Deliver More Accurate Answers.
 It also supports apps such as YouTube and Google Maps for complex, multi-step questions.

 Gemini 1.5

-As of 2025, Gemini 1 and 1.5 are considered obsolete (legacy) and are no longer actively used in Gemini products.
-Version 1.5 was announced shortly after Google released the three variants Gemini 1.0 Ultra, Pro, and Nano in early 2024.
+Since 2025, Gemini 1 and 1.5 have been considered obsolete (legacy) and are no longer actively used in Gemini products.
+Version 1.5 was announced in early 2024, shortly after Google released the three variants Gemini 1.0 Ultra, Pro, and Nano.

 How can Google Gemini be used?